MicroEJ/docs/GettingStarted/gettingStartedIMXRT1170.rst

 Build the Executable for i.MX RT1170 Evaluation Kit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to build the Executable of the :guilabel:`Demo-SmartThermostat` Application, the SDK provides the :guilabel:`buildExecutable` Gradle task.
+In order to build the Executable of the :guilabel:`animatedMascot` Application, the SDK provides the :guilabel:`buildExecutable` Gradle task.

 .. note::